HughSt/ntd-shiny-points/README.md

 - `n_trials` - the number of people examined/tested
 - `n_positive` - the number of people testing positive

-You also need to set 2 parameters.
+You also need to set 2 parameters:

 **Set hotspot prevalence threshold** - This sets the prevalence threshold that defines a hotspot.
 For example, a location might be considered a hotspot if prevalence of infection is >10%.
 In which case, set this threshold to 10%.